 Let's Get Started!

-If you are ready to commission your own sculpture/table, or creation please contact:
+If you are ready to commission your own sculpture, table, or monumental creation please contact me.

-Kirk to commission a 'One of a Kind' sculpture or table for your home or business.
+Commission a 'One of a Kind' sculpture, table, or large installation for your home or business.